mruizglz/rpi-buildroot-lab/docs/eclipse.rst

 How will a program be compiled and linked?
 Remember that we are developing cross applications.
-We are developing and compiling the code in a Linux x86_64 architecture, and we are executing it on an ARM one (see numref:`crosstoolschain`).
+We are developing and compiling the code in a Linux x86_64 architecture, and we are executing it on an ARM one (see :numref:`crosstoolschain`).

 .. figure:: rpi/media/cross-toolchain.jpg